Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 There are many web sites dedicated to tracking Steam players that have been banned by the Valve Anti-Cheat, such as [vacbanned.com](https://vacbanned.com){:target="_blank"} and [vac-ban.com](http://vac-ban.com){:target="_blank"}.
 The data's not perfect though, as it's possible to get VACBanned for cheating in a different game, but it's the best we can do without having access to in-game metrics available internally to Valve, who is really in the best position to build the most effective models.

 Finding a list of Steam ID's of users known to not be cheating is more difficult, because not all cheaters are detected by Valve's Anti-Cheat so we can't just rely on VACBanned set to 0 in the Steam API.
 Additionally, players will have a broad range of skill levels from beginner to professional level gamer.
-To find the cut-off point which should be the fine line between great to cheat we chose to collect data from players in the Professional Gaming League.
-These players are the best, but will still have human limitations, we need to make sure our model doesn't accidently classify them as cheaters either.
-Additionally, since these players are playing in competitive matches, they have an audience - since they are playing in the view of other professionals as well as the public, they are less likely to cheat for fear of getting caught and ruining their career.
+We decided to collect data from players in the Professional Gaming League to find the best cut-off point between great players and cheaters.
+These players are the best but will still have human limitations; we need to make sure our model doesn't accidently classify them as cheater.
+Additionally, since these players are playing in competitive matches, they have an audience and thus less likely to cheat for fear of getting caught and ruining their career.
 There are plenty of web sites listing professional gamers, their statistics, as well as their Steam ID.

 Collecting a list of Steam ID's from those web sites is outside the scope of this tutorial, but there are various ways to go about that.
-Once you have a list of Steam IDs, the next step is to iterate over them all and query the Steam API for the game metrics and save them to a CSV to used to build a classification model.
+Once you have a list of Steam IDs, the next step is to iterate over them all and query the Steam API for the game metrics and save them to a CSV used to build a classification model.

 ### The Steam API

-There are three main endpoints required from retrieving information collected to build a Classification Model. `GetUserStatsForGame` in order to get all the important metrics from the game as well as `GetOwnedGames` which we suspect is correlated to cheating as well - because [if you get VAC Banned you lose certain privileges on Steam making that Steam Account worthless for some things](https://support.steampowered.com/kb_article.php?ref=4044-qdhj-5691){:target="_blank"}.
-Additionally the API endpoint `GetPlayerBans` is used to make sure we don't accidently identify a player who was caught cheating as a non-cheater.
+There are three main endpoints required for retrieving information collected to build a Classification Model:

+- `GetUserStatsForGame` in order to get all the important metrics from the game
+- `GetOwnedGames` which we suspect is correlated to cheating as well - because [if you get VAC Banned you lose certain privileges on Steam making that Steam Account worthless for some things](https://support.steampowered.com/kb_article.php?ref=4044-qdhj-5691){:target="_blank"}.
+- `GetPlayerBans` is used to make sure we don't accidently identify a player who was caught cheating as a non-cheater.

 #### [GetUserStatsForGame](https://developer.valvesoftware.com/wiki/Steam_Web_API#GetUserStatsForGame_.28v0002.29){:target="_blank"}
 `https://api.steampowered.com/ISteamUserStats/GetUserStatsForGame/v0002/`